-For business classified as non-participating investment business under IFRS the amounts received are treated as deposits under IFRS and an investment management fee is earned on the funds deposited.
-Consequently this business is not captured within IFRS net written premiums and therefore not included on the QRTs S.05.01.02 'Premiums, claims and expenses by line of business' and S.05.02.01 'Premiums, claims and expenses by country'.
-Non-participating investment business primarily consists of unit linked life and pensions business.
+Prior to this clarification, in 2016, for business classified as non-participating investment business under IFRS the amounts received were treated as deposits under IFRS and an investment management fee was earned on the funds deposited.
+Consequently, this business was not captured within IFRS net written premiums and therefore not included on the QRTs S.05.01.02 'Premiums, claims and expenses by line of business' and S.05.02.01 'Premiums, claims and expenses by country'.
+Non-participating investment business primarily consists of unit- linked life and pensions business.